Norm Benning Racing: Truck No. 6 History

 Midway through 2014 season, Norm changed his iconic 57 to the number 6 on his truck.
 The 2015 season began on a high note as Benning finished 14th at Daytona.
 However, the remainder of the season would prove to be very difficult.
 Lack of sponsorship would force Benning to do several start and parks.
 Towards the end of the season, the 6 began missing races as the poor finishes left the team ranking lower in points, plus the fields being cut from 36 to 32 trucks.
-2016 would be a disastrous season, as the team failed to make any of the first 8 races.
-Ryan Ellis and Sean Corr would also each have a start in the #6 truck in 2016.
+2016 would be a disastrous season, as the team failed to make any of the first eight races.
+Ryan Ellis and Sean Corr would also each have a start in the No. 6 truck in 2016.

-Once again, 2017 began on a low note.
-After missing the first three races of the season, Benning was able to make the fourth race of the season at Kansas.
-Benning would also strike a deal with GMS Racing, purchasing the owner points from the 24 team, locking him into all the remaining races.
+Once again, 2017 began on a low note, with Benning missing the first three races of the season.
+He was eventually able to make the fourth race of the season at Kansas.
+Benning would also strike a deal with GMS Racing, purchasing the owner points from the No. 24 team, locking him into all the remaining races.
 In 2018, Benning would again return and was running in the top-ten at Daytona, but a fuel pump issue resulted in a fourteenth place finish.
 Benning's next highlight would come at Eldora, where he would have a strong run in his heat race.
 In the closing laps of the main event, Benning would be involved in an accident that saw the driver's side door ripped off the car.
 Benning missed the season opener at Daytona for the sixth time in 2019.
 However, he managed to finish seventeenth at Texas Motor Speedway and got another top-twenty at Talladega Superspeedway.

 In 2020, Benning missed the first three races he attempted.
 For the first time since 2008, he didn’t finish in the top-twenty a single time, with his best finish being a 22nd at Talladega Superspeedway.
 Benning elected to run full-time in 2021.
-He did not qualify at Daytona for the third straight year in a row.
+He did not qualify at Daytona for the third year in a row.
 During the Spring Kansas weekend, the team's truck used for pulling the hauler was stolen from the hotel parking lot where they were staying.
-Benning attempted just four races in 2022 but they did not qualify for any of them.
+Benning attempted just four races in 2022 but did not qualify for any of them.
 Benning attempted four races in 2023 as well, but only qualified for two of them, with a best finish of 24th in the dirt race at Bristol.
-In 2024, his best result came at Talladega, where he finished 21st and on the lead lap.
+In 2024, his best result in his three attempts came at Talladega, where he finished 21st and on the lead lap.

+2025 saw Benning make 12 starts, most notably finishing on the lead lap in 16th place at Daytona.
+He failed to finish any other races that year, often being parked for not meeting minimum speed.